 In 2020 around £70m of construction plant machinery was stolen.
 This includes excavators, compressors and even cranes.

-More than 33% of construction firms are impacted by crime.
-And, 90% of items are never recovered.
+More than 33% of construction firms experience the impact of crime.
+And 90% of items are never recovered.

 Examples of recent construction site crime

-A digger worth £16,000 was stolen from a construction site near Arundel – Police are looking for witnesses after a yellow Volvo digger was stolen on 15th July.
+Thieves stole a digger worth £16,000 from a construction site near Arundel – Police are looking for witnesses after they took a yellow Volvo digger on 15th July.
 Littlehampton Gazette.

 North of the border, there has been a dramatic rise in building and construction site theft – The Police are urging site owners to employ extra measures.
 Leader Live.

-In Berkshire, Police has issued warnings to people to be vigilant after a tradespersons tools were stolen from his van in Thatcham.
+In Berkshire, Police have issued warnings to people to be vigilant after criminals stole a tradespersons tools from his van in Thatcham.
 The Reading Chronicle.

 Builders were left unable to work after a JCB telehandler was stolen from their site in Nottinghamshire.
 Nottingham Post.

 In Hampshire, thieves took tools worth £20,000 from a firm’s lockup.
-The firm has now been targeted 7 times.
+Criminals have now targeted the firm seven times.
 New Milton Advertiser.

 In Wiltshire, criminals smashed through walls to steal a construction site worker’s tools.
 Swindon Advertiser.